hcraveiro/Home-Assistant-FusionSolar-App/README.md

 ## Credits

-A big thank you to Mark Parker ([msp1974](https://github.com/msp1974)) for providing the Community with a set of [Home Assistant Integration Templates](https://github.com/msp1974/HAIntegrationExamples) from which I started to create this Integration-
+A big thank you to Mark Parker ([msp1974](https://github.com/msp1974)) for providing the Community with a set of [Home Assistant Integration Templates](https://github.com/msp1974/HAIntegrationExamples) from which I started to create this Integration.
 Another big thank you to Tijs Verkoyen for his [Integration](https://github.com/tijsverkoyen/HomeAssistant-FusionSolar) as I also took inspiration from there.